Develop with containers

 A Python dev container would include your Python app along with all the Python runtimes and dependencies already set up for you, no extra downloads necessary:

 In your class, you could have a specific container for an assignment.
 Each student in your class will get the same exact same version of dependencies, such as the same version of Python or a C++ compiler, regardless of their operating system or any other files already installed on their computer.

 In the diagram below, you'll see an example of three dev containers: one for Python, one for Java, and one for C++.
 Each of these dev containers would include the app and the dependencies that app needs to run.
 The dependencies are separate from the rest of your computer (which are represented by the Infrastructure and Host Operating System).

 Get started with dev containers in VS Code

-To get started with using dev containers in VS Code, you'll need to download the Remote - Containers extension from the Extension Marketplace.
+To get started with using dev containers in VS Code, you'll need to download the Dev Containers extension from the VS Code Marketplace.

 You'll also need to download Docker, which is the industry standard for building and sharing containers.